Coleman A. Young Municipal Center: Statue

-An enclosed skyway over Randolph Street connects to the Millender Center, Courtyard by Marriott - Downtown Detroit, and the Renaissance Center as a sort of "enclosed city within a city".
-Entrance from the walkway to the third-floor level requires a security pass, and persons without a pass must return to the main floor entrance.

 Operations

-The Coleman A. Young Municipal Center is operated by the Detroit-Wayne Joint Building Authority, which was created in 1948 by the Michigan Legislature.
+The Coleman A. Young Municipal Center is owned and operated by the Detroit-Wayne Joint Building Authority, which was created in 1948 by the Michigan Legislature.
 The building contains a library, a courthouse, and the city hall.

 When it opened, the City-County Building replaced both the historic Detroit City Hall and Wayne County Building.
 Many Wayne County offices have since moved to the nearby Guardian Building which now serves as the county's headquarters.
 The offices of the Wayne County Clerk remain in the building as does one division of the Wayne County (Third Judicial) Circuit Court, Circuit Court Administrative Offices and the Wayne County Probate Court.

-On June 28, 2008, the Coleman A. Young Municipal Center was struck by lightning during a series of intense thunderstorms, and caused a transformer fire within the building.
+On June 28, 2008, the building was struck by lightning during a series of intense thunderstorms, and caused a transformer fire within the building.
 It re-opened for service on July 9, 2008.
 The smoke and fire damage was easily visible across the river in Windsor, Ontario.